 I never can forget the deep impression that magic city produced on my mind.
-For several days after my arrival, I roamed through the streets in utter bewilderment of the new spectacle.
+For several days after my arrival I roamed thru the streets in utter bewilderment of the new spectacle.
 The attractions were many and irresistible, but, alas, the income was spent as soon as received.
-When Mr. Puskas asked me how I was getting along in the new sphere, I described the situation accurately in the statement that "The last twenty-nine days of the month are the toughest."
+When Mr. Puskas asked me how I was getting along in the new sphere, I described the situation accurately in the statement that "the last twenty-nine days of the month are the toughest!"
 I led a rather strenuous life in what would now be termed "Rooseveltian fashion."
-Every morning, regardless of the weather, I would go from the boulevard St-Marcel, where I resided, to a bathing house on the Seine; plunge into the water, loop the circuit twenty-seven times and then walk an hour to reach lvry, where the company's factory was located.
-There I would have a wood-chopper's breakfast at half-past seven o'clock and then eagerly await the lunch hour, in the meanwhile cracking hard nuts for the manager-of-the-works, Mr. Charles Batchellor, who was an intimate friend and assistant of Edison.
-Here I was thrown in contact with a few Americans who fairly fell in love with my because of my proficiency in Billiards!
-To these men I explained my invention and one of them, Mr. D. Cunningham, foreman of the mechanical department, offered to form a stock company.
+Every morning, regardless of weather, I would go from the Boulevard St. Marcel, where I resided, to a bathing house on the Seine, plunge into the water, loop the circuit twenty-seven times and then walk an hour to reach lvry, where the Company's factory was located.
+There I would have a woodchopper's breakfast at half-past seven o'clock and then eagerly await the lunch hour, in the meanwhile cracking hard nuts for the Manager of the Works, Mr. Charles Batchellor, who was an intimate friend and assistant of Edison.
+Here I was thrown in contact with a few Americans who fairly fell in love with me because of my proficiency in billiards.
+To these men I explained my invention and one of them, Mr. D. Cunningham, Foreman of the Mechanical Department, offered to form a stock company.
 The proposal seemed to me comical in the extreme.
-I did not have the faintest conception of what he meant, except that it was an American way of doing things.
-Nothing came of it, however, and during the next few months I had to travel from one place to another in France and Germany to cure the ills of the power plants.

-On my return to Paris, I submitted to one of the administrators of the company, Mr. Rau, a plan for improving their dynamos and was given an opportunity.
+I did not have the faintest conception of what that meant except that it was an American way of doing things.
+Nothing came of it, however, and during the next few months I had to travel from one to another place in France and Germany to cure the ills of the power plants.
+On my return to Paris I submitted to one of the administrators of the Company, Mr. Rau, a plan for improving their dynamos and was given an opportunity.
 My success was complete and the delighted directors accorded me the privilege of developing automatic regulators which were much desired.
-Shortly after, there was some trouble with the lighting plant which had been installed at the new railroad station in Strasbourg, Alsace.
-The wiring was defective and on the occasion of the opening ceremonies, a large part of a wall was blown out through a shortcircuit, right in the presence of old Emperor William I. The German government refused to take the plant and the French company was facing a serious loss.
-On account of my knowledge of the German language and past experience, I was entrusted with the difficult task of straightening out matters and early in 1883, I went to Strasbourg on that mission.
+Shortly after there was some trouble with the lighting plant which had been installed at the new railroad station in Strassburg, Alsace.
+The wiring was defective and on the occasion of the opening ceremonies a large part of a wall was blown out thru a short-circuit right in the presence of old Emperor William I. The German Government refused to take the plant and the French Company was facing a serious loss.
+On account of my knowledge of the German language and past experience.
+I was entrusted with the difficult task of straightening out matters and early in 1883 I went to Strassburg on that mission.